lpacher/lae/fpga/labs/lab9/README.md

 Additionally, recursively copy from the `.solutions/` directory all **simulation and implementation scripts** as follows:

 ```
-% cp -r .solutions/scripts/   scripts/
+% cp -r .solutions/scripts/  .
 ```
 <br />

 >
 > **NOTE**
 >
-> In this case we want to perform a **recursive copy**, do not forget add the `-r` option.
-In this case the `cp` command
+> In this case we want to perform a **recursive copy**, do not forget add the `-r` option. <br />
-> works fine under Windows also if you use back-slashes in the path.
+> The above `cp` command works fine under Windows also if you use back-slashes in the path.
 >

 <br />